What is Sales development?

 All of a sudden you have an epiphany.
 You realize that winning is a team effort, not an individual effort.

 Businesses who fully engage in sales development activities need to engage all business units, from sales and marketing to research and development.
 Every member of the sales development team requires the knowledge, training, and product positioning in order to sell the proper value to its customers and prospects.

 Sales development and/or business development is the process of how one reaches its prospects and customers, in a cost-effective way, to promote its products or services without having a significant impact on profitability, while creating a customer for life.

 Sales Development Representative

-A sales development representative relies on marketing to create great content.
+A sales development representative relies on marketing to create great content — part of sales enablement.
 Marketing needs to be able to anticipate customers questions.
-They create the value proposition for each product, and provide examples of how the product or service can solve a pain point.
+They create the value proposition for each product and provide examples of how the product or service can solve a pain point.
 Without this marketing content, sales development reps would have a difficult time positioning the product to produce a sale.
 Furthermore, the sale does not end with the customer’s purchase.
 It begins during the micro-moments (buying journey) and continues throughout post sales.

-In closing, over the last 10 years, consumers have changed their purchasing patterns, the way they research information, purchase products or services, and social media plays an important role in brand influence.
+In closing, over the last 10 years, consumers have changed their purchasing patterns, the way they research information, how they purchase products or services, and needless to say social media plays an important role in brand influence.
 A strategy that was once successful several years ago, has turned into a dying elephant.
 Your sales development strategy requires ongoing tweaking, as consumers change, your sales development strategy needs to change.
 Use your current benchmarking tools to monitor sales growth or decline.
 Use analytics tools to track and monitor user behavior and stay on top of user conversions.
-If you don’t….
+If you don’t….someone else will.